OrangeInSouth/ychuang/content/authors/admin/_index.md

 first_name: Alice
 email: ychuang@ir.hit.edu.cn
 ---
-I'm a second year Ph.D. student in Research Center for Social Computing and Information Retrieval at Harbin Institute of Technology (HIT, China).
-My research interests focus on Natural Language Processing, Neural Machine Translation and Knowledge Distillation.
-Specially, I'm interested in improving multilingual neural machine translation.
+I'm a fourth-year Ph.D. student in the Research Center for Social Computing and Information Retrieval at Harbin Institute of Technology (HIT, China).
+My research focuses on Natural Language Processing, specifically on Large Language Models (LLMs) and Neural Machine Translation (NMT).
+Recently, my research has focused on multi-model collaborative training and inference. {style="text-align: justify;"}
-{style="text-align: justify;"}